wisniewskikr/chrisblog-it-java-ee/technologies/db/sql/java-ee9-db-embedded-h2-helloworld-queries-query/README.md

 Application is deployed on **payara micro** in version 6.

+**Query** means that developer uses JPA.
+So developer in queries uses Java classes instead of SQL tables.

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application for a content.